rpbouman/huey/README.md

 ![image](https://github.com/user-attachments/assets/f9d49b89-f29e-49b4-accf-64545b3e4c62)

 ## Key features
-- Supports reading and writing .parquet, .csv, .json, .xlsx (MS Excel).
+- Supports reading and writing ```.parquet```, ```.csv```, ```.json```, ```.xlsx``` (MS Excel).
 Huey can also read DuckDB database files.
 - Comprehensive Attribute menu to explore the structure of your dataset
 - Intuitive query builder that supports projection, aggregation, filtering, and (sub)totals
 - A pivot table to present analysis results
 - Many different aggregate functions for reporting and data exploration
 - Automatic breakdown of date/time columns to temporal hierarchy (year, month, quarter etc)
-- Extensive support for array and STRUCT data types to allow immediate ad-hoc analysis of complex, nested data (typical for JSON data)
+- Extensive support for array and ```STRUCT``` data types to allow immediate ad-hoc analysis of complex, nested data (typical for JSON data)
 - Export of result data and SQL queries to file or clipboard.
-- Blazing fast, even for large files - courtesy of [DuckDB](https://duckdb.org)
+- Blazing fast, even for large files - courtesy of <a href="https://duckdb.org" target="_blank" rel="noopener noreferrer">DuckDB</a>
 - Truly light-weight.
 Huey depends on DuckDb-WASM, and Tabler Icons, but nothing more.
 (Dependencies may be added in the future, but only when strictly necessary.)
 - Accessible.
 Huey uses semantic HTML and aria-roles.
 Please let us know if you find Huey has accessibility issues!
 - Run it your way!
   - Huey is a static webapp: you can simply download or checkout the source tree, and open src/index.html in your browser (as ```file://``` - no server required).
 But if you like, you can serve from any webserver like you would with any web page.
   - The latest stable release is availabe online as [Live demo site](https://rpbouman.github.io/huey/src/index.html).
 One click and you're up and running!
 Even in this setup, any data you process with Huey remains local and private.
 There is no active server-side process.
-  - Huey is also a [progressive web app](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) (PWA).
+  - Huey is also a <a href="https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps" target="_blank" rel="noopener noreferrer">progressive web app</a> (PWA).
 This lets you install Huey on your device just as if it's a native app.
 [Running as PWA is described in more detail later in this readme](#running-huey-on-your-device-as-progressive-web-app-pwa).
 - It's free!
 Huey is released under the [MIT license](https://github.com/rpbouman/huey?tab=MIT-1-ov-file#readme), just like DuckDB.

 ### Limitations
 - Huey is based on DuckDB WASM.
 DuckDB is awesome!
   However, the WASM runtime imposes some limits which result in a poorer performance as compared to native DuckDB.
   That said, DuckDB WASM is still incredibly fast when compared to any in-browser alternative.

 ## Getting started
 For a super quick start, the following sections present sample reports using the [live demo](https://rpbouman.github.io/huey/src/index.html).